 He then fills in all the gaps with loose crumbs too.

-Sprinkle it with LOTS of powdered sugar as soon as it comes out of the oven and for the love, please have a slice while it’s still warm.
+Sprinkle the German Crumb Cake with LOTS of powdered sugar as soon as it comes out of the oven and for the love, please have a slice while it’s still warm.
 Please?